St Albans railway station, Melbourne: History

-In late 2015, the Level Crossing Removal Authority commenced a grade separation project that replaced the Main Road level crossing with a road bridge over a lowered rail line.
-On 1 November 2016, the rebuilt station opened, with the overall project completed by mid-2017.
+The old station, as well as the line beyond Sunshine, were closed on 4 October with construction to connect the tracks in the new cuttings to the existing mainline.
+These works were complete on 1 November 2016, with the rebuilt station opening to the public.
+The overall project was completed by mid-2017.
 Roughly a third of the station was directly below Main Road, with the remainder also lowered.